Input Panel

 1. Local: A local variable is declared within a specific unit and can be accessed only by that unit.

-2. Global: A global variable is one declared at a higher level and accessible to all units from any part of the flow.
+2. Global: A global variable is one declared at a higher level and accessible to all units throughout the flow.

 4. Variable Type: